jonathantiedchen/math-reasoning-in-language-models/README.md

     - **gpt2/**: GPT-2 training scripts
     - **gpt2-large/**: GPT-2 Large training scripts
     - **mistral/**: Mistral-7B training scripts
+    - NOTE: We experienced issued on how the models were uploaded to W&B. In some cases only the adapters were uploaded to W&B. This introduced a significant complexity as the adapter had to me downladed and merged with the base models, resulting in different scripts for different models and training steps.
 - **utils/**: Utility functions for data processing, model helpers, and evaluation
 - **data/**: Data processing and dataset preparation (fetch data locally)